spencerirving/fenn/CONTRIBUTING.md

 # Contribution Guide

-Welcome to the **SMLE** project!
+Welcome to the **pySMLE** project!
 This guide explains how to prepare your changes, work with Git, and open good pull requests.

 ## Initial Checks